Gangster Islam: A worrying hybrid culture that Europe fails to recognise

 That Islamists also primarily identify themselves as Muslim, needs little explanation.

-Just listen to their rap videos
+Just listen to some rap videos

 It is thus no coincidence that some of these youths’ cultural expressions such as rap videos are laced with Islamic themes, terms and symbols.
 Take the Dutch-Moroccan rapper Ismo for example.
 In his debut video (which garnered more than 7.4 million views on YouTube in a country of only 17 million people), he can be heard bragging about his earthly success as a street hustler, as well as rapping highly religious lines: